Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

       <input value={name} onChange={evt => setName(evt.target.value)} />
 ```

 The first edit is to change the location of your `state` data for the `value={}` attribute on your input element.
-You can change `value={this.state.name}` to remove the reference to `this.state` that only applies to a class.
+Change `value={this.state.name}` to remove the reference to `this.state` that only applies to a class.
 The value is now going to be stored in your name variable returned from the useState Hook.

 Updating this reference gives  `value={name}`.